 - Application of the model to various issues, like abuse, addiction, or anger.
 Trainees need to get familiar with how to view various common issues through biblical lenses.
 Most comprehensive biblical counseling training courses include such modules.
 There are also many issue-specific resources available in CCEF’s past conference audio, as well as past issues of the Journal of Biblical Counseling.

 - Practical Theology.
 Biblical counselors should have a solid grasp on many practical theologies such as suffering, sin, repentance, faith, forgiveness, walking by the Spirit, union with Christ, and the atonement.
 In fact, all of the above training components are practical-theological, but this component addresses the need for an ever-deepening grasp of many key theological concepts.
-Examples of resources that address such topics are: The Christian Life, by Sinclair Ferguson or Death by Love, by Mark Driscoll and Gerry Breshears.
+A good resource here is The Christian Life, by Sinclair Ferguson.

 While any biblical counselor should be a lifelong learner—we’re never done learning—getting started leading a Redemption Group does not require knowing all of this first.
 What is important at the start, however, is that a trainee develops a biblical understanding of people, their problems and the solutions, that is, a biblical worldview.
 Certainly, all of the above trainings would suffice for instilling a biblical worldview.
 But it’s also possible to come by such a worldview more organically, especially when trainees’ church environments reinforce the same worldview; after all, worldview is more often caught than taught.
 We have seen many leaders with a biblical view of people lead very effectively, even without much formal or technical training.